henrylawson/henrylawson.net/website/_posts/2014-04-18-value-versus-cost.markdown

-Over time this diagram has proved to be extremely valuable as it **helps teams understand the different trade offs that need to be weighed up before comitting to something**.
+Over time this diagram has proved to be extremely valuable as it **helps teams understand the different trade offs that need to be weighed up before committing to something**.
 Plotting items on this diagram as a team also helps the team reach a shared understanding of why some items need to be done or why some items can be avoided.